Central Oklahoma Bronchos football: Postseason history

 Central Oklahoma football teams have been invited to participate in six NAIA playoffs, five NCAA Division II playoffs, and three bowl games.
 They have garnered a record of 11–9 in the playoffs.
-Central Oklahoma's most recent bowl game was in the 2018 C.H.A.M.P.S.
-Heart of Texas Bowl defeated the Angelo State Rams 41–34.
+Central Oklahoma's most recent postseason appearance was in the 2024 NCAA Division II playoffs where they lost to Ferris State in the second round.

 NAIA playoffs

 The Bronchos made six appearances in the NAIA playoffs and won the national championship twice.
 Their combined record is 7–4.